second-hand-songs/shs-100k/README.md

 # SHS-100K-2025
 SecondHandSongs 100K data set, 2025 version
 # Overview
-This repository is an update from the external SHS100K dataset first published in 2017.
-In contrast to the first repository, this one is published by the SecondHandSongs organization itself.
+This repository is a follow-up of the external SHS100K dataset first published in 2017.
+Given its intensive use in song recognition research, a new dataset was needed.
+However, in contrast to the first repository, this one is published by the SecondHandSongs organization itself.

-This dataset contains about 10,000 songs with 100,000 tracks.
+This dataset contains about 10,000 musical works with 100,000 cover versions.
 It splits into three sets: test.csv, train.csv and validate.csv.

+The selection of the data was made by sampling the works (that have 20 versions with YouTube video or more) from a weighted distribution according to language/instrumental, and taking all cover versions with YouTube videos, until 100K cover versions were reached for train.csv.
+Then another 5K for validation.csv and another 5K for test.csv.
+The musical works remain separate by subset.